Chapter 1:

 White.

-It was all encompassing in this featureless void stretching as far as could be imagined.
-But, at the center of it was a small table with two people sitting across from one another.
-They were two boys who looked identical to each other in every way but one.
-Their facial expressions.
+It was all encompassing in this featureless void stretching out as far as imaginable.
+At the center of it was a small table with two people sitting across from each other.
+They were two boys who looked identical to one another in every way but one, their facial expressions.

 The boy on the right fixed his eyes solely on the space below him with a sullen look in his eyes, while the boy on the left wore a satisfied, slight smile.
 It was the latter who spoke first.